Last Updated on May 17, 2023 by Dave Farquhar

-Loading a CD-ROM device driver in DOS is a bit of a lost art and it wasn’t that easy to find information on it in the 90s either.
-If you want to use a CD-ROM drive in MS-DOS, here’s how to load and configure the driver.
+Loading a CD-ROM device driver in DOS is a bit of a lost art and it wasn’t that easy to find information on how to do it in the 90s either.
+If you want to use a CD-ROM drive in MS-DOS, here’s how to find, load and configure the driver.

 Which CD-ROM drive to use?

 You can use any 40-pin ATAPI/IDE drive in a system with an IDE had drive in it.
 Many 486s came with 4X ATAPI CD-ROM drives by mid 1995.
-A Panasonic CR-563B was more common prior to 1995 because that was what Creative Labs shipped.
+A Panasonic CR-563B was more common prior to 1995 because that was what Creative Labs most commonly bundled in their multimedia upgrade kits.
 If you want to use one of those, you’ll also need a sound card with a Panasonic CD-ROM interface, or a separate controller card with a Panasonic interface.
 The Panasonic interface looks like IDE but it isn’t.

 How to look period correct with a more recent CD-ROM drive